 In the second part of the paper, we study the extent to which the influence of parental occupation can explain differences in representation by discipline.
 We develop a novel measure of overrepresentation to assess whether children of fathers in specific occupations are overrepresented in particular academic disciplines.
 Our findings indicate that academics tend to pursue disciplines aligned with their fathers' occupations.
-For example, the children of architects are more likely to become professors in architecture, children of artists are more likely to become professors of arts and design, children of bank tellers are more likely to become professors in business and management, and children of lawyers are more likely to become professors in law.
+For example, the children of architects are more likely to become professors in architecture, children of artists are more likely to become professors of arts and design, children of bank tellers are more likely to become professors in law.
 Additionally, using a text embeddings model, we determine the semantic proximity of a father's occupation (e.g., "farmer") to an academic discipline (e.g., "agriculture").
 This allows us to identify the discipline that is closest in semantic space to the father's occupation.
 We then show that academics are more likely to enter disciplines that are systematically similar to their fathers' occupations.
 Overall, these findings indicate that socio-economic background affects not only the probability of becoming an academic but also the specific discipline that academics pursue.